-UPDATE: This post was originally written almost 10 years ago, but today, the quote feels more timely than ever.
-Words fail to express the disgust, and anger I feel over the brutal, wholly unnecessary killing of George Floyd by 4 police officers on Monday evening in Minneapolis.
+UPDATE: This post was originally written by a different author almost 10 years ago, but today, the quote feels more timely than ever.
+Words fail to express the disgust and anger I feel over the brutal killing of George Floyd by 4 police officers on Monday evening in Minneapolis.

 - The Minnesota Freedom Fund